doughahn/unofficial-opf-guides/docs/organized-play/org-play.md

 ### Preview Achievement Point Reward Text

-This is on the [FAQ](https://paizo.com/pathfindersociety/faq) page under the heading `Achievement Points and Boons`
+While there is a [FAQ](https://paizo.com/pathfindersociety/faq) page under the heading `Achievement Points and Boons.`

+However this site also offers preview text, along with boon cost and links: [2E Boons](2e-boons.md).

 ## Fame and Chronicle Rewards